r-lib/roxygen2/tests/testthat/_snaps/markdown-link.md

       resolve_link_package("aa3bc042880aa3b64fef1a9", "roxygen2", test_path(
         "testMdLinks2"))
     Condition
-      Error in `resolve_link_package()`:
+      Warning:
-      !
-Could not resolve link to topic "aa3bc042880aa3b64fef1a9" in the dependencies or base packages. i Make sure that the name of the topic is spelled correctly. i Always list the linked package as a dependency. i Alternatively, you can fully qualify the link with a package name.
+      Could not resolve link to topic "aa3bc042880aa3b64fef1a9" in the dependencies or base packages. i If you haven'r documented "aa3bc042880aa3b64fef1a9" yet, or just changed its name, this is normal.
+Once "aa3bc042880aa3b64fef1a9" is documented, this warning goes away. i Make sure that the name of the topic is spelled correctly. i Always list the linked package as a dependency. i Alternatively, you can fully qualify the link with a package name.